lorefte/crypto-cashback-landing/README.md

-# CryptoCashback Landing Page
+# Reflow Landing Page

-A sleek, modern landing page for a crypto cashback shopping extension.
+A sleek, modern landing page for Reflow - the platform that lets you earn crypto cashback every time you shop.
 Built with React, Tailwind CSS, and Framer Motion for smooth animations.

 ## Features

 - **Modern Design**: Clean, professional design following the provided design system
-- **Crypto-Focused**: Emphasizes cryptocurrency rewards and built-in wallet functionality
+- **Crypto-Focused**: Emphasizes cryptocurrency cashback rewards and built-in wallet functionality
 - **Responsive**: Fully responsive design that works on all devices
 - **Smooth Animations**: Beautiful animations and hover effects using Framer Motion
 - **Trust Signals**: Social proof, testimonials, and security certifications
-- **Call-to-Actions**: Clear CTAs for extension download and waitlist signup
+- **Call-to-Actions**: Clear CTAs for waitlist signup and early access

 ## Tech Stack